carbon-language/carbon-lang/mlir/docs/PassManagement.md

 The configuration dumped can be passed to `mlir-opt` by specifying `-run-reproducer` flag.
 This will result in parsing the first line configuration of the reproducer and adding those to the command line options.

+Beyond specifying a filename, one can also register a `ReproducerStreamFactory` function that would be invoked in the case of a crash and the reproducer written to its stream.

 ### Local Reproducer Generation